subraatakumar/subraatakumar/README.md

 -	Teaching Beginners C, Java, JavaScript to 30000+ students on Udemy through pre-recorded video tutorials.
 [Link to my profile](https://www.udemy.com/user/subrat-dash-5/).
 - Teaching Live through Zoom or Meet to Students.
 Link to Review of my students.
 [1](https://www.youtube.com/watch?v=KiUAfm2HAng) [2](https://www.youtube.com/watch?v=KiUAfm2HAng)
 - <span id="my-experiences">Created some websites for local NGOs and Schools using WordPress.
 [1](https://ttrc.in/) [2](http://womenscollegerayagada.in/) [3](https://deeptisociety.in/) [4](http://rcdrayagada.org/) [5](http://ritamrayagada.in/)</span>
-- Developed Android app independently from scratch using Android Studio, Java and Firebase.
+- <span id="android-applications">Developed Android app independently from scratch using Android Studio, Java and Firebase.
 Used features like 1.
 Firebase Authentication 2.
 Firebase Database 3.
 Firebase Storage.
-Application has 200+ hours of video tutorials developed by me as well as some video tutorials of other co-instructors.
+Application has 200+ hours of video tutorials developed by me as well as some video tutorials of other co-instructors.</span>

 This application provides features like
 - 1. Video Tutorials which can be played online or can be downloaded for offline playing.